Mariollet/Mariollet.github.io/README.md

-*TAKE THE TIME TO BREATHE
+**TAKE THE TIME TO BREATHE**

+- Dezip files
-Launch index.html
+- launch index.html
+- Take the time to breathe
+- Take advantage of this moment for expulse / canalize / enjoy , with each of the sounds

+Enjoy !